 large sweet potatoes (about 3 total), peeled and cut into 1/2-inch cubes

 large portobello mushrooms (10 to 12 ounces total), stems removed and sliced 1/4-inch thick

 grape tomatoes, halved

 - 2 tablespoons

 large whole-wheat tortillas

 Arrange 2 racks to divide the oven into thirds and heat to 400°F.

 Assemble the wraps: Place the tortillas on a work surface.
-Spread 1 tablespoon of pesto over a tortilla.
+Spread 1 tablespoon of pesto on a tortilla.
 Add 1/2 cup of sweet potato over the tortilla, just below center.
-Top the sweet potatoes evenly with a couple mushrooms slices, and a tablespoon each of caramelized onions, tomatoes, and Parmesan cheese.
+Top the sweet potatoes evenly with a couple mushroom slices, and a tablespoon each of caramelized onions, tomatoes, and Parmesan cheese.
 Roll tightly by folding the sides over the filling, then rolling from the bottom up.
 Repeat with assembling the remaining wraps.

 Reheating: If not serving immediately, cover each wrap tightly in foil.
 Refrigerate or freeze in resealable plastic bags.
 Reheat in a regular or toaster oven at 350°F, wrapped in foil for first 10 minutes and unwrapped for the final 5, if frozen.

-- Make ahead: The roasted vegetables can be prepared a day in advance and stored in an airtight container in the refrigerator.
+Make ahead: The roasted vegetables can be prepared a day in advance and stored in an airtight container in the refrigerator.
 The caramelized onions can be prepared up to 3 days in advance and stored in a covered container in the refrigerator.

-- Storage: The wraps can be stored in an airtight container in the refrigerator for up to 4 days or in the freezer for up to 3 months.
+Storage: The wraps can be stored in an airtight container in the refrigerator for up to 4 days or in the freezer for up to 3 months.